An unnamed Austrian woman composed these lines shortly before her execution:

 Whatever threads fate may weave/ we must keep our heads high and nerves taut/ as nothing is able to break us down, as long as we remain true to who we are … so as long as we can/ we want to bend our backs to the hardness, the pain/ and faithfully wait for our lives /that wait for us on the other side of the barracks.

 Ravensbrück included many artists and intellectuals amongst its population.
-Especially notable were the large numbers of Polish intelligentsia sent here after the occupation, as well as groups of Czech students.
-Usually cultural activity amongst the women would begin during the initial quarantine phase, when new arrivals were restricted to their barracks for several weeks.
-Many composed poems, both memorised in their heads and recorded on scraps of paper, and some even managed to put together booklets recording prisoners’ poems, songs, and drawings.
-In addition to this poetic activity, there was a variety of music-making at Ravensbrück.
+Especially notable were the large numbers of Polish intelligentsia sent there after the occupation, as well as groups of Czech students.
+Usually cultural activity among the women would begin during the initial quarantine phase, when new arrivals were restricted to their barracks for several weeks.
+Many composed poems, memorised and/or recorded on scraps of paper, and some even managed to put together booklets recording prisoners’ poems, songs and drawings.
+In addition to this artistic activity, there was a variety of music-making at Ravensbrück.

 We suffered through the frequent military marches and war songs of the Hitler soldiers in order to occasionally be able to hear Schubert and Mozart.

 In addition to this forced listening to music, women were also forced to march in the main clearing and sing German songs.
 As most were not native German speakers, this was not only linguistically difficult but also exhausting and humiliating.
 There are also records of a few more talented musicians and singers who were forced by the SS to give private concerts.